UK LandlordsLast reviewed 18 June 2026Planning guide

 Does the Boiler Upgrade Scheme apply to rental properties?

-Yes.
-The £7,500 BUS grant is available to private landlords replacing a gas or oil boiler with an air or ground source heat pump.
+The £7,500 BUS grant can be available to private landlords replacing a gas or oil boiler with an air or ground source heat pump.
 Your MCS-certified installer handles the grant application.
-There's no income test — it's available to all property owners.
+BUS generally does not use a tenant income test, but eligibility and property criteria should be confirmed.

 Do I have to pay anything back if I sell the property?